tagion/tagion/docs/tech/todo/index.md

 - [ ] add hash of recorderblock to epochchain
 Assignee: lr

+### Deployment testing
+Goal: May
+- [x] Backup the production dart to an external server
+    -  Note: parts of the data is now backed up to a hetzner storage box.
+But we can not incrementally backup the data with rsync, because the outgoing port 23 is blocked.

+- [ ] Test if the production network can run on the current code for 4 weeks in mode0

 ### Seperate hashnet and securenet
 Description: prepare to be able to use alternate hashing algorithm (ie. blake3)
 - [x] Make hashnet and securenet seperate classes